Automotive Career

 1. Automotive Business Manager

 Not all professionals work directly with vehicles.
 Business managers oversee operations, supply chains, and strategic planning.
-These roles are part of broader automotive career opportunities that support the industry’s commercial side.

 Strong leadership and financial skills are essential, especially in competitive markets.